AG2048/hardware_mm_engines/sum_stationary_integration/hdl/README.md

 Some calculated parameters such as `INPUT_BUFFER_COUNTER_BITS` might need to be revised due to reduced length

+`M` could be redefined to be the number of multiples of `N` each buffer should read, and set `M*N*N` as the buffer size, and only read up to `M*N*N` numbers at once, but could stop early if no more number is to be read.

 ### Figure out input shape
 Input shape may not be convenient as of this point, when corresponding to output shapes (there may be a few index reversal along the way?), so make the input buffer and output writer consistent in shape.